Jimmyswifey/jimmyswifey/README.md

 HIII IM LAYLA/WARREN!
-Im profic, proshipz anti harassment and a comshipper and darkshipper! dont like? dont int! ^^ i go by she/her in fem coz, and he/him in masc coz
+im anti harassment , and very nice bmf!!!! i go by she/her in fem coz, and he/him in masc coz